sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=yOvQBxyqX2E&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The sector rotation trading strategy discussed in the video involves systematically rotating investments among four specific sectors (SP 500, long-term bonds, international developed stocks, and emerging market stocks) based on their relative performance over the past month.
-Here's a concise summary of the strategy:

-1. **Objective**: To generate consistent returns by leveraging sector performance trends.

-2. **Sectors Focused On**:
-   - SP 500 (SPY)
-   - Long-term Bonds (TLT)
+### 1. Themes:
+- **Sector Rotation Trading Strategy**: A method involving rotating investments across different sectors based on their performance.
+- **Data-Driven Approach**: Emphasizes using historical data to validate trading strategies.
+- **Proof and Backtesting**: Importance of rigorous testing to ensure strategy effectiveness.

+### 2. Trading Products:
+- **SPY (S&P 500 ETF)**: Represents the broader US stock market.
+- **TLT (Long-Term Bonds ETF)**: Focuses on long-term bond investments.
-   - International Developed Stocks (EFA)
+- **EFA (International Developed Stocks ETF)**: Covers stocks in developed international markets.
-   - Emerging Market Stocks (EEM)
+- **EEM (Emerging Market Stocks ETF)**: Targets emerging market stocks.

-3. **Process**:
+### 3. Strategy Details:
-   - **Calculate Relative Strength**: Evaluate each sector's performance over the past month.
+- **Relative Strength Calculation**: Determines the top performing sector based on price performance over the past month.
+- **Rotation Process**:
-   - **Select Top Performer**: Invest in the ETF corresponding to the top-performing sector.
-   - **Hold Position**: Maintain this investment for one month.
+  - Invest in the top-performing sector's ETF for one month.
-   - **Rotate**: After holding, recalculate relative strengths and rotate into the new top-performing sector.
+  - Repeatedly rotate into the new top-performing sector or ETF at each monthly interval.

-4. **Emotional detachment**: The strategy relies on data rather than market predictions or emotional decisions.

-5. **Backtesting**: The strategy is rigorously tested using historical data to validate its effectiveness.

-6. **Conclusion**: The method is presented as a reliable, data-driven approach for traders seeking a systematic sector trading strategy.
+### 4. Backtest Performance:
+- **Performance**: The strategy has shown consistent returns in historical testing.
+- **Proof**: Backtesting results validate the strategy’s effectiveness.

+### 5. Conclusions:
+- **Recommendation**: The sector rotation strategy is a data-driven, proven method for profitable trading.
-The video also invites viewers to explore related strategies, such as range trading, and emphasizes the importance of proof and testing in trading.
+- **Future Consideration**: Encourages viewers to explore additional strategies like range trading.
+- **Message**: Emphasizes the importance of using data and tested methods in trading.

+### 6. Additional Notes:
+- **No Emotional Trading**: Strategy removes human emotion by strictly following data-driven decisions.
+- **Market Neutrality**: Aims to follow market performance rather than predict it or attempt to outperform it.
 </details>

 <details>